Anti-Harassment Frequently Asked Questions

 I’ve been accused of inappropriate conduct or harassment.
 What happens next?

-Before contacting the respondent, the Civil Specialist will reach out to prospective witnesses provided by the reporting party to obtain their perspectives on specific interactions.
-Gathering all of the information prior to asking the respondent questions prevents having to go back and ask additional questions as more information becomes available.
-Waiting to be contacted can be stressful and uncomfortable and you are encouraged to utilize all of the NIH resources available to you, including the Office of the Ombudsman and the Employee Assistance Program.
+Before contacting the respondent, Civil will reach out to prospective witnesses provided by the reporting party to obtain their perspectives on specific interactions.
+As the respondent, you will be contacted last, so you have the opportunity to respond in full to all allegations. to Waiting to be contacted can be stressful and uncomfortable and you are encouraged to utilize all of the NIH resources available to you, including the Office of the Ombudsman and the Employee Assistance Program.

 How long does an inquiry take?

-The Civil Program receives a wide variety of cases.
-In order to properly gather facts in an objective and thorough manner, effective administrative inquiries can take several weeks or longer.
-Many factors can contribute to the time it takes to complete an inquiry, including obtaining statements from and/or scheduling interviews with multiple staff members, analyzing all the information provided, and coordinating with appropriate management officials and other stakeholders.
-Please keep in mind that your communication with others, including Civil Program staff, before and during the inquiry will be considered in the findings.
+To properly gather facts in an objective and thorough manner, effective administrative inquiries can take several weeks or longer.
+Many factors can contribute to the time it takes to complete an inquiry, including obtaining statements from multiple staff members, analyzing all the information provided, and coordinating with appropriate management officials and other stakeholders.

 When will I get a chance to give my side of the story?